retueZe/node-async-option/README.md

 ## Description

 Such monads like "option" and "result" are commonly used to process some data and have an opportunity to catch any kind of failure.
-Option can be a value or the speciial value - "none" - meanwhile result can be a value or an error containing additional information about the failure.
+Option can be a value or the special value - "none" - meanwhile result can be a value or an error containing additional information about the failure.
 Occasionally, the proccessing data can be fed asynchronously.
 This library implements the basic synchronous variation of these 2 monads and additionally the asynchronous one.
 There're also a bunch of utility stuff helping solve the problem.

 ## Examples